Project History: Technical Activity and Public Outreach

 - Gravel pit study results (PDF) show that the surface water in gravel pits does not contain sulfolane, and there's no danger in moving gravel to other areas.

-- FHRA files a Request for an Adjudicatory hearing to DEC (PDF 1.5M) to appeal the Spill Prevention and Response Division's November decision to establish a site-specific cleanup level of 14 ppb.
-(DEC fact sheet, April 2014 (PDF)
+- FHRA files a Request for an Adjudicatory Hearing to DEC (PDF 1.8M) to appeal the Spill Prevention and Response Division's November decision to establish a site-specific cleanup level of 14 ppb. (see later DEC fact sheet, April 2014 (PDF)

 - FHRA submits the draft Alternative Water Systems Management Plan for DEC review.